spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 ### Allocation Models

 A software allocation model realizes a mapping of software elements from the software element architecture to execution elements of the execution platform.
 Thereby, it is an integrated platform-specific solution model for the software execution subsystem.
-Such an allocation is necessary to identify the respective execution (and communication) resources for given software architecture artifacts, e.g., an allocation of a set of software elements to a certain ECU.
+Such an allocation is necessary to identify the respective execution (and communication) resources for given software architecture artifacts, e.g., an allocation of a set of software elements to certain execution elements to describe the software deployment.
 This allocation enables further system engineering activities, e.g., scheduling analysis software elements.
+Finding an optimal or at least suitable deployment allocation can be done via, e.g., SAT solvers, like shown in [AutoFOCUS 3](https://www.fortiss.org/en/results/software/autofocus-3).

 All allocations of software elements to execution elements in the software deployment model must be of cardinality n:1.
 This means, that each software element can only be deployed to exactly one execution element, while each execution element can execute several (n) software elements.